 A. Definition of a complaint.

-B. All the channels and methods the organization will use to receive complaints.
+B. All the channels and methods the organisation will use to receive complaints.

 C. A detailed explanation of the complaints handling process including the dependencies on different departments or authorities.